jacsebastien/angular-offline/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The Service Workers doesn't work with dev server.
+To use it, build your app and then run `npm run static-serve`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.
+Don't remove the empty `service-worker.js` file in src directory.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+After a successful buld, use `npm run sw` to generate the corresponding Service Worker.

 ## Running unit tests